thisisamanmishra/cryptoworld/README.md

 - Take a look at the Existing [Issues](https://github.com/thisisamanmishra/cryptoworld/issues) or create your own Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.
-- Fork the Repo and create a Branch for any Issue that you are working upon.
+- Fork the Repo and work on the issue which is assigned to you.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added if necessary.

 ## 🛠️ To work with this repo
-Star and Fork the Repo 🌟 and this will keep us motivated.
+Star and Fork the Repo 🌟 and this will keep me motivated.

 1. Clone the repository